sude427/Jokes-Generator/README.md

 # Jokes-Generator
-This project is about joke game
+This project is about joke game.